 Our detailed ESA guidebook has provided you with all the details touching on Emotional Support Animals.
 From tips of which animal to adopt to find the most compatible one to have with you.
 We have even provided you with a summary of your rights as a person with a disability and those of your ESA.
 With this handbook, you will be informed and armed with all the knowledge touching on your condition and your life with the ESA.

-The Takeaway: Make sure you keep track of all that’s happening around you.
+Make sure you keep track of all that’s happening around you.
 Staying alert and mastering your daily life will ensure all goes well and even improve your well-being.
 In case you notice or feel something is off about your behavior or mental health, consult a mental health professional immediately.
 We hope that our guide will be helpful and contribute significantly to your mental well-being.